ledgerscope/Xero-Java/README.md

 - Login to your Ledgerflow developer [dashboard](https://flow.ledgerscope.com/Partner/App) and create an API application
 - Copy the credentials from your API app and store them using a secure ENV variable strategy
 - Decide the [neccesary scopes](https://developer.xero.com/documentation/oauth2/scopes) for your app's functionality
+- The source accounting software values are 1004 to return QuickBooks Online data and 1009 to return Sage Business Cloud Accounting data

 ## Installation
 Add the Xero Java SDK dependency to project via maven, gradle, sbt or other build tools can be found on [maven central](https://search.maven.org/search?q=g:com.github.xeroapi).